TaskarCenterAtUW/TDEI-python-osw-validation/README.md

 ```

 The application connect with the `STORAGECONNECTION` string provided in `.env` file and validates downloaded zipfile using `python-osw-validation` package.
-`QUEUECONNECTION` is not being used in this application but this is the main requirement for `python-ms-core` package
+`QUEUECONNECTION` is used to send out the messages and listen to messages.

 ### How to Setup and Build
-Follow the steps to install the node packages required for both building and running the application
+Follow the steps to install the python packages required for both building and running the application

 1. Setup virtual environment
     ```